archethic-foundation/archethic-docs/docs/learn/sharding.md

 - either storage
 - either validation

-ARCHEthic Blockchain supports a complete sharding scheme for validation and for storage.
+Archethic Blockchain supports a complete sharding scheme for validation and for storage.

 ## Validation